RiskAverseRL/RiskMeasures.jl/README.md

 [![Build Status](https://github.com/RiskAverseRL/RiskMeasures/workflows/CI/badge.svg)](https://github.com/RiskAverseRL/RiskMeasures/actions)

+**Warning**: This is package is in development and the computed values should be treated with caution.

 Julia library for computing risk measures for random variables.
-The random variable represents profits or rewards that are to be maximized.
-The computed risk value is also better when greater.
+The random variable represents *profits* or *rewards* that are to be maximized.
+Also the computed risk value is preferable when it is greater.

+All risk measures get more conservative with an *increasing* risk level alpha.

 The following risk measures are currently supported